vishalsangwan/Opencv-object-recognition-and-tracking/README.md

 Face detection then recognition and then tracking using various algorithms of opencv It covers the basic for face detection, recognizing and tracking.

-The programme are divide in steps
+The programme is divided in steps

 intro.py - reading images and videos from local storage with opencv.